Florida Eviction Notice

 3-Day Notice to Quit

-- Details: The tenant must pay all overdue rent or vacate the premises within three judicial days (excluding weekends and legal holidays) after receiving this notice.
+- Details: Tenants must pay all overdue rent or vacate the premises within three judicial days (excluding weekends and legal holidays) after receiving this notice.

 7-Day Notice to Comply or Vacate

-- Details: The tenant has seven calendar days to correct the violation or vacate the property.
-If the violation is repeated within a twelve-month period, the landlord may skip the opportunity to cure.
+- Details: Tenants have seven calendar days to correct the violation or vacate the property.
+Additionally, if tenants repeat the violation within a twelve-month period, landlords may skip the opportunity to cure.

 7-Day Notice to Vacate

-- Details: The tenant must vacate within seven calendar days of receiving this notice.
+- Details: Tenants must vacate within seven calendar days of receiving this notice.

 15-Day Notice to Vacate

-- Details: The notice must be given at least fifteen calendar days before the termination date.
+- Details: Landlords must give notice at least fifteen calendar days before the termination date.

 30-Day Notice to Vacate